 While in graduate school Carlie received the Outstanding Research Award for an original research project looking at the flexibility and strength of circus acrobats’ shoulders and how they differ from the general population.
 Carlie did this by traveling around the country to 13 different cities in 7 states to measure, 193 professional and amateur circus artists’ shoulders.
 This manuscript, “Shoulder Range of Motion and Strength Characteristics in Circus Acrobats”, has now been published in the journal Medical Problems of Performing Artist and is the first set of standardized measurements for the shoulders of circus acrobats.

 Carlie now lives in Raleigh, NC and spends her time running Elite Arts Physical Therapy, training and performing trapeze and partner acrobatics, as much as possible, and teaching injury prevention and trapeze workshops.
 Carlie also works with Dr. Jen Crane of Cirque Physio as the Head Coach for the MyFlex program, as a flexibility coach and instructor.
-The rest of her time is spent finding fun adventures with her friends and family, and hanging out with her wonderful dog Luna and soon-to-be husband Andrew!
+The rest of her time is spent finding fun adventures with her friends and family, and hanging out with her wonderful dog Luna and husband Andrew!